janstarke/loghawk/README.md

 where you have a *first column* which is important for you, such as as timestamp.
 The remaining lines might be long, so you want to scroll to the right without losing the first column.

+### Customizable highlighting

+This is still in work.
+I'm going to have customizable highlighting based on regular expression.
+At the moment, it is hard coded.

 ## Usage

 ```